LeanerCloud/AutoSpotting/README.md

 Non-trivial work should be submitted according to the contribution [guidelines](CONTRIBUTING.md)

+## Support ##

+Community support is available on the [gitter](https://gitter.im/cristim/autospotting) chat room on a best effort basis.

+The main author also offers paid enterprise-grade support, sponsored feature development as well as AWS-related consulting.
+For more information on pricing, terms and conditions feel free to [get in touch](https://gitter.im/cristim).

 ## License ##

 This software is distributed under the terms of the MIT [license](LICENSE).